IvanDLar/MOVU-Docs/wiki/User Stories.md

   - HP - Home Page

-- VA032 - After a specified amount of time, the users account will automatially close and will log out the user.
+- VA032 - After a specified amount of time, the users account will automatically close and will log out the user.
   - AC - Auth Clients

 **Priority**: Very High